We are still working to obtain content for your car,

 Unlike a waist belt, these usually become looser as they age!
 Learn how to check it here2009 Mini Cooper Clubman 1.6L 4 Cyl.

-If you have an electrical component that doesn't work, try replacing the fuse first2009 Mini Cooper Clubman 1.6L 4 Cyl.
+Because you have to start somewhere2009 Mini Cooper Clubman 1.6L 4 Cyl.